Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 The Strand District Journey

 We passed what used to be two-hour parking but is now “pay as you rent your dirt” territory, then turned onto the Strand.
-Stop One is by Hubcap Grill and the park, where old battles took place, a covered trolley stop (much tinier than the terminal’s long, somewhat covered seating area, depend how the wind blows).
+Stop One is by Hubcap Grill and the park, where old battles took place — a covered trolley stop (much tinier than the terminal’s long, somewhat covered seating area, depending how the wind blows).
 We pass Brewchachos Tacos & Cantina as we head to Stop Two at Saengerfest Park by Yaga’s and the former Stuttgarden building.
-The final downtown stop comes after we turn on 25th from the Strand, right in front of the Railroad Museum building, that iconic white shaped structure that T’s off on the Strand where history comes alive.
+The final downtown stop comes after we turn on 25th from the Strand, right in front of the Railroad Museum building — that iconic white shaped structure that T’s off on the Strand where history comes alive.

 Timing Is Everything